fbenitachen/fbenitachen/README.md

 - ML projects involving NLP, recommendation engines, social media analysis, and other AI applications.

 ###  💬 Ask me about:
-- Database & SQL, Data Science, programming techniques, and machine learning techniques.
+- Databases & SQL, Data Science, programming techniques, and machine learning techniques.
 - Sentiment analysis and Business Intelligence.

 ### 📫 How to reach me: